-- While listening to his or her proposals, have we modeled the respect that we want given to our own ideas?
+- While listening to his or her proposals, have you modeled the respect that you want given to your own ideas?

 - Does the other side have realistic expectations?

-- Have we managed other potential obstacles to agreement, such as strategic behavior and organizational constraints?
+- Have you managed other potential obstacles to agreement, such as strategic behavior and organizational constraints?

 Jesse Lyn Stoner moved to San Francisco when the real estate market there was red hot.
 Nice properties were getting snapped up fast, often at prices well above the asking price.
 Bidding wars erupted between would-be buyers.
 She was well aware of this when she finally found a place she loved.

 But it didn't work!
-At the last minute, somebody else jumped in with what the broker called an “out-of-the-ballpark” offer, far beyond Jesse’s means.
+At the last minute, somebody else jumped in with what the broker called an “out-of-the-ballpark” offer, far beyond Stoner’s means.

-Jesse chose not to increase her original offer.
+She chose not to increase her original offer.
 But she also didn’t give up.
 Instead she thought of other items she could add to the package.
-One was being able to close the next day; another was telling the family that they could come back for visits and stay at the house.
+One was being able to close the next day; another was telling the family that owned the home they could come back for visits and stay at the house.
 She also had four 1-ounce gold coins that she’d been saving for something special.

 There was one more thing.
-By sheer coincidence, Jesse knew the fire chief in the town these particular sellers were moving to.
+By sheer coincidence, Stoner knew the fire chief in the town these sellers were moving to.
 In fact, she had donated several copies of her book, Full Steam Ahead, to the firefighters.
-Jesse could introduce the sellers to lots of people in the community.
-She spelled out all of this in a follow-up letter.
+She could introduce the sellers to lots of people in the community.
+She spelled all of this out in a follow-up letter.

 Her second letter sealed the deal.
-The owners wrote back that in spite of the higher bid, they would sell to Jesse at her price—along with the other terms.
+The owners wrote back that despite the higher bid, they would sell to Stoner at her price—along with the other terms.
 (They only took two of the coins, though: one for each of their children.)

-The big lesson, Jesse persisted in spite of the price gap.
+The big lesson is that she persisted in spite of the price gap.
 She dug deeper creatively.
-The new items she came up with had some value in their own right, but as Jesse herself notes, they transformed what normally would be a dollars-and-cents transaction into something relational.
+The new items she came up with had some value, but as Stoner herself notes, they transformed what normally would be a financial transaction into something relational.

-It can’t be known for sure, but it’s possible that if her first offer included all the terms the parties ultimately agreed to, the sellers probably wouldn’t have appreciated them nearly as much.
+It can’t be known for sure, but it’s possible that if her first offer included all the terms the parties ultimately agreed to, the sellers might not have appreciated them nearly as much.
 From start to finish, Jesse conducted the process in such a way that the sellers got to know and like her.
-It seems clear that this experience was about transformation, not a simple exchange.
-Jesse never saw her friendship with the fire department as a means to some other end.
-It had ample meaning in its own right.
+It seems clear that this experience was about personal connection, not merely a monetary exchange.
+Stoner never saw her friendship with the fire department as a means to some other end.
+Her introduction had ample meaning in its own right.

 Afterwards she said, "I have found I am a happier person when I give more than I take and when I can make a difference in another person’s life.
 And sometimes, just sometimes, what you put out does come back to you from unexpected sources."
 (For further analysis of this case, see “How relationships can trump dollars” on LinkedIn’s Influencer platform.)